Tracey Ullman's Show: Supporting

-Development
+Background

+Conception and development

 In late 2014, whilst promoting the film Into the Woods, Tracey Ullman revealed plans to write something new for television in the following year.
 "Every five years it comes to me to sort of do what I do again and I throw a load of stuff at the wall, and some of it works and some of it obviously doesn't, but that's the nature of television.
 I love TV."
-Her American Showtime series, Tracey Ullman's State of the Union ran for three seasons, concluding in 2010.
+Her American Showtime series, Tracey Ullman's State of the Union, ran for three seasons, concluding in 2010.
 It was a departure and a return of sorts.
 Instead of playing just original characters (a staple of Ullman's comedy) the show saw her imitating real people (celebrities, politicians, etc.) something she hadn't done since her early days at the BBC with Three of a Kind, the show that made her a household name in Great Britain.

-In 2014, Ullman was invited BBC One controller Charlotte Moore and head of comedy production Myfanwy Moore to discuss the possibility of working on a new project together for the broadcaster.
+In 2014, Ullman was invited by BBC One controller Charlotte Moore, and head of comedy production Myfanwy Moore, to discuss the possibility of working on a new project together for the broadcaster.
 The trio hit it off and came up with a concept: a multi-camera show in which Ullman plays "a multitude of diverse and distinct characters living in, or visiting, the busy global hub that is the UK."

-Whilst visiting, Ullman noted the vast number of women now heading the corporation, a stark contrast to her early days at the BBC.
+Whilst visiting, Ullman noted the vast number of women now heading the broadcaster, a stark contrast to her early days at the BBC.
 "When I was there years and years ago, it was five men in bowties who talked about the war and The Goons ... it was so male dominated."
 However, some things remained the same: "The important things haven't changed, though.
 The BBC still provides an environment that allows you the freedom to create the best shows possible."

 Ullman revealed her long-held desire to return to British television in 2015.
 "I have lived in America for a really long time, but I was never away from England.
 I was always there, I just didn't work there.
 I wasn't offered anything there really.
 So when the BBC called me last year, I was really thrilled.
-I mean, I wanted to do something England.
+I mean, I wanted to do something for England.
 The last thing I'd done was with Michael Palin.
 We did [Tracey Ullman: A Class Act] in 1992, I think.
 We did a show about the class system in Britain and it was just wonderful fun.
 And from that HBO picked that up and I did [Tracey Takes On...].
 So it started from a British show."